Scott Murrell: Keighley Cougars

 On 4 August 2020, it was announced that Murrell would join the Keighley Cougars for the 2021 season.
 After two seasons with Keighley, Murrell announced in August 2022 that he would retire from playing at the end of the 2022 season.

 Midlands Hurricanes

 In July 2023, Murrell came out of retirement aged 37 to play two games for the Midlands Hurricanes in League 1.
 He was a member of the coaching staff at the Castleford Tigers, who had a dual registration arrangement with the Hurricanes, and had recently featured for the Castleford reserves side.
 He played as a in a surprise victory over Doncaster and in a defeat against Rochdale the following week.

 Coaching career

 Keighley Cougars

 Following his retirement at the end of the 2022 season, Murrell joined Keighley's coaching team working under Rhys Lovegrove.

 Castleford Tigers

 In December 2022, Murrell joined the coaching staff at the Castleford Tigers.
 His primary role would be head coach of the reserves team, although he would also work as an assistant to Lee Radford and Andy Last with the first team.

+In August 2026 he took over as interim head coach following the suspension of head coach Ryan Carr.